Amazon EC2 Linux instance domain join errors - Amazon Directory Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Linux domain join errors
+Amazon EC2 Linux instance domain join errors

-The following can help you troubleshoot some error messages you might encounter when joining an EC2 Linux instance to your Amazon Managed Microsoft AD directory.
+The following can help you troubleshoot some error messages you might encounter when joining an Amazon EC2 Linux instance to your Amazon Managed Microsoft AD directory.

 Linux instances unable to join domain or authenticate